 Born as a slave in Tennessee, Fields was orphaned and grew up with Ursuline nuns but received no formal education.
 With the nuns, she traveled west but was never known for her quiet temperament; she left the convent when she was still in her teens.
 Living by her wits and strength, she became known as a hard drinker, a notorious brawler, a cigar smoker, and one of the wildest women of her time.

 The pistol-packing muscular, six-foot-tall woman drew attention wherever she went and constantly reinvented herself as a successful entrepreneur.
 Over the years, she ran several restaurants in several towns in Montana, Wyoming, and southern Canada.

 Never married, she found her ideal job in 1895 when she became a U.S. mail coach driver for the Cascade County region of central Montana.
 She and her mule Moses never missed a day, and it was in this capacity that she earned her nickname of “Stagecoach” for her unfailing reliability.
 When she retired in Cascade, Montana, spending most of her time gardening, she was befriended by Gary Cooper, the actor who, as a child, grew up with her as a neighbor.

-In 1914 she died of a failure of her liver.
+In 1914 she died of liver failure.
 Neighbors buried her in the Hillside Cemetery in Cascade, marking the spot with a simple wooden cross.
-Given the limitations society placed on her by her skin color and gender, Fields stands out as a woman who was far ahead of her times during those adventurous days of the Old West.
+Given the limitations society placed on her by race and gender, Fields stands out as a woman who was far ahead of her times during those adventurous days of the Old West.